zigamacele/ami-lite/README.md

 ## Description

-Ami-Lite is lite version or Ami.
+Ami-Lite is lite version of [Ami](https://github.com/zigamacele/ami) that lives in your menubar.
+Currenly doesn't support authentication.

 ## Technologies used